-This policy statement sets out the Bolder Academy's arrangements for managing the access of providers to student at the Academy for the purpose ofgiving them information about the provider's education or training offer.
+This policy statement sets out Bolder Academy's arrangements for managing the access of providers to students at the Academy for the purpose of giving them information about the provider's education or training offer.
 This complies with the Academy's legal obligations under Section 42B of the Education Act 1997.